Sivamani-18/cms-starter-portfolio/README.md

 - **Modern Tech Stack**: Leveraging Next.js for fast, server-rendered React applications and TypeScript for type safety.
 - **Content Management**: Hygraph is integrated as the CMS, providing a user-friendly interface for managing all portfolio content.
 - **Flexible Deployment**: The portfolio can be deployed on both Netlify and GitHub Pages, ensuring seamless and versatile hosting options.

+### NPM Libraries

+This project makes use of several specialized NPM libraries to enhance the functionality and interactivity of the portfolio:

+- **[react-typed.ts](https://www.npmjs.com/package/react-typed.ts)**: A customizable typing effect component for React, adding dynamic text animations to your portfolio.
+- **[3DTilt](https://www.npmjs.com/package/3dtilt)**: A React component that adds a 3D tilt effect to any element, creating an engaging visual experience.
+- **[magicmouse.ts](https://www.npmjs.com/package/magicmouse.ts)**: A TypeScript library for custom mouse interactions, offering smooth animations and transitions to elevate the user experience.